 Listen to Knock Knock Trick Or Treat?
-(Part 2) from Super Simple Songs – Halloween.
+(Part 2).
 Afterwards, discuss which characters have occupations.
 How do you become an astronaut or a soccer player?
 How about a ballerina?
 Can you go to school to learn to be a mummy or a vampire?
 What other jobs can you think of?
 Have each child choose an occupation and make up a gesture.

 Then, have students stand up and demonstrate their gesture while the other kids guess what it is.
-After you have guessed all of them, play the Sing-along version of Knock Knock, Trick Or Treat? from the CD using some of the new words and gestures.
+After you have guessed all of them, play the Sing-along version of Knock Knock, Trick Or Treat? using some of the new words and gestures.

 Need some ideas to get you started?
 Try these:

 One more tip…if your students are like ours and ask for Knock Knock, Trick or Treat? all year long, use the sing-along version with jobs, and instead of singing, “Knock knock.
 Trick or Treat?
 Who are you?” sing, “Knock knock.
 Knock knock.
 Who are you?”
 You can have fun singing the song at any time without making it about Halloween.